Polymer/old-docs-site/1.0/docs/devguide/properties.md

 The function is provided as a string with dependent properties as arguments in parenthesis.
-The function will be called once (asynchronously) for any change to the dependent properties.
+The function will be called once for any change to the dependent properties.

 The computing function is not invoked until once **all** dependent properties